113ll3/Ibmclouddocscli/plugins/containers/index.md

 <strong>Command options</strong>:
  <dl>
    <dt>--anti (optional)</dt>
    <dd>Use anti-affinity to make your container group more highly available.
 The --anti option forces every container instance in your group to be placed on a separate physical compute node, which reduces the odds of all containers in a group crashing due to a hardware failure.
-You might not be able to use this option with larger group sizes because each Bluemix region and organization has a limited set of compute nodes available for deployment.
+You might not be able to use this option with larger group sizes because each {{site.data.keyword.Bluemix_notm}}    region and organization has a limited set of compute nodes available for deployment.
 If your deployment does not succeed, either reduce the number of container instances in the group or remove the --anti option.</dd>
    <dt>--desired <i>DESIRED_INSTANCE_COUNT</i> (optional)</dt>
    <dd>The number of instances that you require.
 The default is <i>2</i>.</dd>
    <dt>-e <i>ENV_KEY=ENV_VAL</i>(optional)</dt>